aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to CSV or Online App" h2="Export MOBI to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include MOBI to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MOBI to CSV?</h2>

+The MOBI file format is a popular format for e-books, but it is not compatible with many applications.
+Converting MOBI to CSV can help to make the data more accessible and easier to use.
+CSV files are supported by a wide range of applications, making them a great choice for data storage and manipulation.

+<h2>How Aspose.Total Helps for MOBI to CSV Conversion?</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It provides a comprehensive set of APIs to help developers easily include MOBI to CSV conversion feature within their C++ applications.
+The APIs included in Aspose.Total for C++ are Aspose.Words for C++ and Aspose.Cells for C++.

+Aspose.Words for C++ can be used to export MOBI to HTML.
+Aspose.Cells for C++ can then be used to convert HTML to CSV.
+Both APIs come under the Aspose.Total for C++ package, making it easy to access and use them.
+The APIs are also highly reliable and can be used to quickly and accurately convert MOBI to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}